-1) When using rounded amounts and percentages, minor differences may occur due to standard rounding rules.
-2) The activity is taxonomy-eligible in its entirety.
-However, only a proportion of it is taxonomy-aligned in the turnover KPI of the non-financial undertaking.
+When using rounded amounts and percentages, minor differences may occur due to standard rounding rules.
+The activity is taxonomy-eligible in its entirety.
+However, only a proportion of it is taxonomy-aligned.
+Therefore, the activity may be reported under both A1 and A2.
+However, only the proportion reported under A1 may be counted as taxonomy-aligned in the turnover KPI of the non-financial undertaking.